Bluetabhaze/didactic-guacamole/README.md

 # didactic-guacamole
-New Upadate October 20 2015:
+New Upadate Novemeber 10 -:

-No longer a test repository but now a development of the New Operating System Phonix based on bsd and gnu code
+This project has now became a showcase of python3.5 projects in the works.

+It should be used to see the different skills sets in the usage of phyton.